microsoft/coyote/docs/tutorials/tasks/first-concurrency-unit-test.md

 absence of such tools, these bugs can go undetected and occur sporadically in production, making them difficult to diagnose and debug.
 And who wants to stay awake at night debugging a live site!

+In the [next tutorial](test-concurrent-operations.md), we will write few more concurrency unit tests for the `AccountManager` to increase our familiarity with Coyote.

 ## Get the sample source code

-To get the source code for the above tutorial, clone the [Coyote Samples git repo](http://github.com/microsoft/coyote-samples).
+To get the complete source code for the `AccountManager` tutorial, clone the [Coyote Samples git repo](http://github.com/microsoft/coyote-samples).
+Note that the repo also contains the code from the [next tutorial](test-concurrent-operations.md) which builds upon this `AccountManager` sample.

-Build the sample by running the following command:
+You can build the sample by running the following command:

 ```plain
 powershell -f build.ps1
 ```

 You can now run the tests (without Coyote) like this:

 ```plain
 cd .\bin\net5.0
 .\AccountManager.exe
 ```

 We have added some command line arguments to make it easy select which test to run:

 ```plain
 Usage: AccountManager [option]
 Options: